aantonello/jguime/README.md

 JGUIME is an acronym from Java Graphic User Interface for Micro Edition.

 Back on 2007, JGUIME was a library to build a user interface on cell phones supported by J2ME.
-Today it is a library to interface some facilities with Android and Java 1.5.
+Today it is a library to interface and support Android and Java.

-It carries some of my personal tastes about development and my feelings about Exception handling in Java (I hate them).
+It carries some of my personal tastes about development and my feelings about Exception handling in Java (It's too much).

 Today all code especially built to J2ME was removed.
-Only the interface with Java 1.5 and Android remains.
+Only the interface with Java and Android remains.

-This library is in a transition state.
-It will give its place to a new version called **Simple Framework**, designed to be more *developer friendly* and targeting some common issues about Android implementation.
-While this doesn't happen the library is actively maintained.

 Directory Structure
 -------------------

 + **docs**: Some notes taken.
 This is where the documentation generated with [Doxygen](http://www.doxygen.org) is written.
 Why Doxygen?
-Because it is much more smarter than JavaDoc.
+Because it is much smarter than JavaDoc.
 + **res**: Resources.
 It is not packed inside the `.jar` file.
 Instead it is published as is to be inserted in the `assets` directory of an Android project.
+Android lacks the implementation supporting resources inside `jar` files.
 + **src**: All source code is inside of this directory.
   + **x/android**: Root directory.
-    + **defs**: Constants declarations.
+    + **defs**: Constant declarations.
     + **utils**: A bunch of useful classes.
     + **io**: Classes to read and write streams.
     + **bt**: Bluetooth support.